 Central to this program of making social conflict disappear, oddly enough, is the nerd.
-And no film shows this as clearly as the fraternity comedy which inaugurated the nerd as hero: Revenge of the Nerds.
+And, as Christopher T. Fan writes, no film shows this as clearly as the fraternity comedy that inaugurated the nerd as hero: Revenge of the Nerds.
 The plot of this 1984 film follows two computer-science freshman at fictional Adams College.
 After they are kicked out of their dorms and forced to live in the gym by a group of displaced frat boys, they assemble a gang of assorted oddballs and rent a big house off-campus, living in a happy imitation of campus frat life.
 The frat guys hate this, so they prank and bully the nerds relentlessly.
 The nerds discover that the only way they can have the frat boys disciplined by an official university body is to be in a frat themselves and appeal to a fraternal council.

 The jock is forever cool, the nerd perennially oppressed.
 The nerd exists to deny the significance (if not the existence) of race, class, and gender oppression